 II.
 11 GOAL CENTER (12.1)

-The center point of the intersections of roads will be the intersection of the centerlines of the roads.
+If conjunctions are used, the centre point of the intersections of roads will be the intersection of the centre lines of the roads.
+However most likely some common goals will be declared by geographical, or other parameter.